chenzhiyuanding/czy.GitHub.io/index.md

 our country is getting older, and there are more and more cases of late marriage and late childbirth.

-In order to ensure the validity of the experiment, we excluded the pregnant women with infertility in Table 1, and divided the remaining 1636 pregnant women into four groups, with 409 pregnant women in each group, using Shecare according to our requirements.
-The APP (the iFAM method has been deployed into the Shecare APP) will last for up to 9 cycles of pregnancy preparation.
-Among them, the first group of pregnant women only entered the menstrual period information to predict the ovulation day and menstrual period according to the calendar method; the second group of pregnant women uploaded ovulation test strips to the Shecare APP based on the calendar method; and the third group of pregnant women used the calendar. method, ovulation test strips and measuring basal body temperature to prepare for pregnancy; finally, the fourth group of pregnant women signed a nine-month pregnancy guarantee plan with us, that is, every cycle of this group of pregnant women during pregnancy will continue in the APP Record menstrual information, ovulation test strips, cervical mucus, basal body temperature and intercourse data.

 TABLE I. 	DETAILS OF PREGNANT WOMEN